-For a slightly more decadent banana bread recipe, try this Chocolate Chip Banana Bread.
+Speaking of which, for a slightly more decadent banana bread recipe, try this Chocolate Chip Banana Bread.

-- TIP: The dry and wet ingredients, respectively, can be mixed in advance, but as soon as the wet and dry ingredients have been combined with each other, the liquid will activate the baking powder and the batter must be baked right away.
+TIP: The dry and wet ingredients, respectively, can be mixed in advance, but as soon as the wet and dry ingredients have been combined with each other, the liquid will (partially) activate the baking powder and the batter must be baked right away.

-- Once the pan is cool enough to touch, carefully invert the pan—the loaf should drop right out, so make sure you support it with your other hand.
+- Remove the pan from the oven and let it cool for 10 minutes.
+To remove the bread, carefully invert the pan—the loaf should drop right out, so make sure you support it with your other hand.
 Let the loaf cool on a wire rack at room temperature.